All-Hands-AI/OpenHands/evaluation/benchmarks/aime/README.md

 - `--eval_n_limit`: Number of problems to evaluate (use a smaller number for testing).
 - `--eval_num_workers`: Number of worker processes for parallel evaluation.
 - `--data-split`: The dataset split to use (e.g., 'train', 'test').

+Note: Make sure you're in the root directory of the OpenHands project when running this command, as it uses relative imports.

 ### Remote Runtime Support